Mentoring and Befriending

 WHO WE ARE

-Society Inc are a registered charity that work in the Little Hulton area of Salford.
+Society Inc are a registered charity who operate across the area of Salford.

-We provide mentoring and befriending to anyone who lives in or has a strong association to the area, for example, have previously lived in the area, have family who live in Little Hulton or are registered with a Little Hulton GP.
+We provide mentoring and befriending to anyone who lives in or has a strong association to the area, for example, have previously lived in the area, have family who live in Salford or are registered with a Salford GP.

 Society Inc believe that via the act of mentoring or befriending, better relationships are fostered.